How We Keep Our Kitchen Safe and Organized with Kids

 Kitchen towel drawer organization; How We Keep our Kitchen Safe and Organized with Kids

-Kitchen towels, oven mitts, and aprons are kept in the above drawer.
+Kitchen towels, oven mitts, and aprons are in the above drawer.

 Kitchen tools